GI6007A - Public Diplomacy and Global Communication (2018/19)

 On successful completion of this module students will be able to:

-3. Apply their resulting analytical expertise to write and comment with authority on the subject of global communication.
+2. Employ such analytical expertise to write and comment with authority on assessed essay topics concerning international communication.

 This module is assessed by a 2500-word essay from a list of essay questions.